 One of the things that Laing enabled to be implemented with the automation process was a tool called Red Hat Insights.

-Laing enabled this tool at the time of migration so Red Hat Satellite could proactively identify and report all the servers that required reboots or service restarts.
+Laing enabled this tool at the time of migration so Red Hat Satellite could proactively identify and report all the servers that required reboots or service restarts, as well as what was need to improve the security posture.

 The added value Laing and the OSS Group team provided early on gave the institute confidence in our partnership.
 Trusting that OSS Group would be able to get the job done, the institute ordered a complete security audit.